 Code integrity is a feature that validates the integrity of a driver or system file each time it is loaded into memory.
 Code integrity checks for unsigned drivers or system files before they load into the kernel.
 The check also scans for users with administrative privileges running system files modified by malicious software.

-Early Launch Anti-Malware Disabled
+Early Launch Anti-Malware deactivated

 Enable to flag compromised device status when the early launch anti-malware is deactivated on the device.